 Out of pocket medical expenses can be things like copays, deductibles, prescription drugs, or medical devices.
 FSAs and HSAs are regulated by the IRS.
 You can learn more about about allowable medical expenses on the IRS’ website.

-It’s important to be conservative on the amount you set aside in an HSA or FSA because many accounts work on a use it or lose it policy–if you have money left over at the end of the year, you lose it (or at least most of it).
-If you are just beginning to manage your own insurance and medical costs you could consider not using an HSA or FSA the first year.
+It’s important to be conservative on the amount you set aside in an FSA because many accounts work on a use it or lose it policy–if you have money left over at the end of the year, you lose it (or at least most of it).
+If you are just beginning to manage your own insurance and medical costs you could consider not using an FSA the first year.
 Track your out of pocket medical costs and then consider how much you want to set aside next year.